korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 In the second case, the capacity is still 32, because we didn't require a reallocation, since the appended string still fit in the original capacity.

-What happens, if we change our code in the first instance, to something bigger than 34 characters (which we saw was the next allocation 'step') ?
+What happens if we change our code in the first instance, to something bigger than 34 characters (which we saw was the next allocation 'step')?
 Let's change our first call to repeat, to create a String of 57 characters.

 ```java